hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step8-support-functions.md

       }
       found := &corev1.Pod{}
       err = r.Get(context.TODO(), types.NamespacedName{Name: pod.Name, Namespace: pod.Namespace}, found)
-      // Try to see if the pod already exists and if not
+      // Try to see if the Pod already exists and if not
-      // (which we expect) then create a one-shot pod as per spec: if err != nil && errors.IsNotFound(err) {
+      // (which we expect) then create a one-shot Pod as per spec: if err != nil && errors.IsNotFound(err) {
         err = r.Create(context.TODO(), pod)
         if err != nil {